Raheem Morris hired as head coach by Atlanta Falcons, who pass on Bill Belichick

 The hiring ensures there will be at least nine minority head coaches to start the 2024 season, the most ever.

+“This is a historic day for the Atlanta Falcons,” owner Arthur Blank said in a statement.
+“Raheem emerged from a field of excellent candidates and is the right leader to take our team into the future.”

-After being passed over for the Falcons job after the 2020 season in favor of Arthur Smith, Morris moved to the Rams.
-He spent three seasons as that team’s defensive coordinator, a tenure that included a Super Bowl championship his first year.
+After being passed over for the Falcons job following the 2020 season in favor of Arthur Smith, Morris moved to the Rams.
+He spent three seasons as that team’s defensive coordinator, a tenure that included a Super Bowl championship in his first year.

 Smith was fired by the Falcons shortly after their final regular-season game.
 He went 7-10 in each of his three seasons.